Rivand, Davarzan

-Rivand (ريوند) (Note: Also romanized as Rīvand) is a village in Bashtin Rural District of Bashtin District, Davarzan County, Razavi Khorasan province, Iran, serving as the capital of both the district and rural district.
+Rivand (ريوند) (Note: Also romanized as Rīvand) is a village in Bashtin Rural District of Bashtin District in Davarzan County, Razavi Khorasan province, Iran, serving as capital of both the district and the rural district.

 Demographics

 Population

-During the 2006 National Census, the village's population was recorded at 997 residents in 322 households in the former Davarzan District of Sabzevar County.
+During the 2006 National Census, the village's population was recorded at 997 residents in 322 households, when it was in the former Davarzan District of Sabzevar County.
 In the subsequent 2011 census, the population was counted at 884 residents in 304 households.
-By the 2016 census, the village's population had increased to 1,034 residents in 384 households.
-By this time, the district had been separated from the county after the establishment of Davarzan County.
-Additionally, the rural district was transferred to the newly formed Bashtin District.
+The 2016 census measured the village's population as 1,034 people in 384 households, by which time the district had been separated from the county in the establishment of Davarzan County.
+The rural district was transferred to the new Bashtin District.